Island Peak Climbing With EBC Trek

 Kathmandu to Phakding (2610m)

-Early morning you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 35 minutes of flight time.
-At Lukla we will be meet our porters and will head north from the airstrip to Chablung (2700m).
-Here we will cross the Tharo Kosi river on a local-style suspension bridge.
-Just past the bridge we can see the peak of Kusum Kangru (6367m), which is the most difficult of the so-called “trekking peaks”.
-Beyond the Tharo Kosi the trail climbs a bit towards Ghat (2590m), we will cross a ridge marked with painted mani stones and climb to Phakding where we will stay overnight (3 hrs).
+Early in the morning, you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 35 minutes of flight time.
+At Lukla, we will meet our porters and head north from the airstrip to Chablung (2,700 m).
+Here we will cross the Tharo Koshi river on a local-style suspension bridge.
+Just past the bridge, we can see the peak of Kusum Kangru (6,367 m), which is the most difficult of the so-called “trekking peaks."
+Beyond the Tharo Koshi, the trail climbs a bit towards Ghat (2,590 m), where we will cross a ridge marked with painted Mani stones and climb to Phakding, where we will stay overnight (3 hrs).

 Phakding to Namche Bazaar (3420m)